alexiusvdt/petshelter/README.md

 ### Pet Shelter
 ## By Alex Johnson

-An Api for managing pet residents.
+An Api for managing pet residents with a dedicated client for interacting with the API/database

 🐱 [Documentation](#api-documentation)